-La otra cara de Haití (“the other side of Haiti”) is Atlas Travelers’ motto, the Dominican organization with whom I traveled through northern Haiti for three days from Santo Domingo.
-Atlas Travelers strives to present another “angle” to Haiti that rarely makes the news: the country’s natural beauty, deep history, and rich culture.
+La otra cara de Haití (“the other side of Haiti”) is Atlas Travelers’ motto, the Dominican organization with whom I traveled to Haiti from the Dominican Republic!
+Atlas Travelers strives to present another angle to Haiti travel which rarely makes the news: the country’s natural beauty, deep history, and rich culture.
 They have also been making strides in their efforts to better bridge tourism and interconnection between the Dominican Republic and Haiti; engaging with both Dominican and Haitian local entrepreneurs/small businesses.
-Together, along with 9 other travelers, we crossed the border to Haiti from the Dominican Republic to spend an unforgettable 3 days in Haiti.
+Together, along with 9 other travelers, we crossed the border to Haiti from the Dominican Republic to spend an unforgettable 3 days in Haiti vacation.

 Dajabon, Dominican Republic